ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

 In today's JavaScript landscape, developers consume packages in many different ways, using many different toolchains \(Webpack, rollup, esbuild, etc.\).
 These tools may understand and require different inputs - some tools may be able to process the latest ES language version, while others may benefit from directly consuming an older ES version.

-The Angular Classicdistribution format supports all of the commonly used development tools and workflows, and adds emphasis on optimizations that result either in smaller application payload size or faster development iteration cycle \(build time\).
+The Angular Classic distribution format supports all of the commonly used development tools and workflows, and adds emphasis on optimizations that result either in smaller application payload size or faster development iteration cycle \(build time\).

-Developers can rely on Angular ClassicCLI and [ng-packagr](https://github.com/ng-packagr/ng-packagr) \(a build tool Angular ClassicCLI uses\) to produce packages in the Angular Classicpackage format.
+Developers can rely on Angular Classic CLI and [ng-packagr](https://github.com/ng-packagr/ng-packagr) \(a build tool Angular Classic CLI uses\) to produce packages in the Angular Classic package format.
 See the [Creating Libraries](guide/creating-libraries) guide for more details.

 ## File layout